Alexmhack/advanced_bootstrap/README.md

 We can use the basic footer as a starter html.
 We have added our own content in the footer using the grid layout We have set four columns with col-lg-4
+We can also add social links in our page using the icons and anchor tags inside another div, first we set the color of the div to primary-color, in another div we set the container then inside the container we set a single row with two columns, first col will have a text that says something and second column has social icons.